punit-naik/clj-ml/README.md

 ## TODO

-1. `org.clojars.punit-naik.clj-ml.utils.linear-algebra/solve-equation` does not work for all kinds of equations, like `-λ^3+5*λ^2+3*λ-6`.
+1. `org.clojars.punit-naik.clj-ml.utils.matrix/reduced-row-echelon-form` does not work properly.
-   So the task is to improve this function and make it more generic.
+   Turns out, converting the matrix to Upper Traingular first does not yield the best result.
+Need to formulate a new strategy.

 ## Usage